SachinRupani/MyBubbleLogin/README.md

 # MyBubbleLogin

-An android module containing one of the most trendy and beautiful login and sign up UI for your next app.
+-An android module containing one of the most trendy and beautiful login & sign up UI for your next app.

+-It contains a few smooth scale animations as well to bring more feel in the UI.

-Clone this repository and integrate some awesomeness in your basic login and registration.
+-Clone this repository and integrate some awesomeness in your basic login and registration.

 Happy coding :)